kevindelord/UIImage-Autoresize/README.md

 ## Swift

 The library works with Swift as smooth as it does in Obj-C. Nothing to worry about :)

+## Example

+To run the example project, clone the repo, and open the `UIImage+Autoresize.xcodeproj` file.

+The class is also available through this [Gist](https://gist.github.com/kevindelord/fe2e691d06ab745fbb00).

 ## TODO:
 * Make it work with Storyboard